Human Metapneumovirus

 Human metapneumovirus (hMPV), like human respiratory syncytial virus (RSV), is classified in the Pneumovirinae subfamily of the Paramyxoviridae family.
 However, hMPV is most closely genetically related to avian metapneumovirus (formerly called turkey rhinotracheitis virus).
 These two viruses are classified in the genus Metapneumovirus, with hMPV the first in this genus to cause disease in humans.
 Although it is hypothesized that the human virus originated from birds, the serological evidence that hMPV has been widespread in humans since at least 1958 suggests a zoonotic divergence before this time.[8, 10]

-hMPV was first described in 2001 by researchers in the Netherlands.
-Using polymerase chain reaction (PCR) amplification techniques, the virus was isolated from stored nasopharyngeal samples.[8]
+hMPV was first described in 2001 by researchers in the Netherlands. hMPV was identified in stored nasopharyngeal samples from children with respiratory illness using reverse transcription-polymerase chain reaction (RT-PCR) amplification techniques.[8]
+Genome had 88% homology with avian metapneumovirus serotype C, able to replicate in monkeys but not in birds.[8]
 Since this initial report, hMPV has been identified in countries on all continents except Antarctica.

 View Image